AndrewPerson/SBHS-Random-Data/README.md

 1. You can override the random generation to simply return the contents of a file by using the `--<insert resource name here>` flag. e.g. `npx sbhs-random-data --timetable ./timetable.json` will mean any calls to `http://localhost:8080/api/timetable/timetable.json` will return the contents of `./timetable.json`

-2. You can change the port the application runs on using the `--port` flag. e.g. `npx sbhs-random-data --port 5555` will make the server appear on `http://localhost:5555`.
+2. You can change the port the application runs on using the `--port` flag. e.g. `npx sbhs-random-data --port=5555` will make the server appear on `http://localhost:5555`.

-## FAQ

-### What the heck is the `/resources` endpoint?

-I use this program myself to test [Paragon](https://github.com/AndrewPerson/Lit-Paragon-Client).
-The `/resources` endpoint is an endpoint on the Paragon servers that Paragon uses.